josapton/josapton.github.io/README.md

 - Go to https://github.com/jitinnair1/gradfolio and click on `Use this template`
 - Name the repository USERNAME.github.io
-- Locate `pages.yml` in `.github/workflows` and add write permissions after the name:
+- Locate `pages.yml` in `.github/workflows` and add write permissions after the name
 ```yaml
 name: Build and Deploy to Github Pages